 · Customer Code – ARAM

 · Supplier Code – APAM

 · Product Class – PCAM

 · Product Class based on Stock Code – SPAM

-· Warehouse Code – WHAM (NEW – Introduced for SYSPRO 7)
+· Warehouse Code – WHAM (NEW – Introduced for SYSPRO 7 and 8)

 DOWNLOAD Introduction flyer